Desktop Agent Troubleshooting & FAQ

 I Am Not Getting Desktop Activities

-- If it's not running, start the agent manually.
+Produce8-Agentin Task Manager - If it's not running, start the Agent manually

-- Make sure the apps you want to capture are approved and that the Automatically Follow Apps for Users is enabled for your account.
+- Confirm the apps are approved and Automatically Follow Apps for Users is enabled for your account

 - Confirm the type of user:

-- Anonymous user: The Desktop App is not required.
+- Anonymous user: Desktop App is not required

-- Active user: Ensure the Desktop App is installed and that you are signed in.
+- Active user: Desktop App is installed and signed in

 /Users/<YOUR USER>/Library/Logs/Produce8-Agent/p8-main.log